uwinelly/OsTicket-Lifecycle-Setup-Examples/README.md

 # osTicket-Lifecycle-setup-examples
 This is a tutorial of the lifecycle of a ticket from intake to resolution.
-By using support center system.

-Here is the URL= http://localhost/osTicket/
+We will be using support center system and here is the URL= http://localhost/osTicket/
 End users created tickets with the following help topics:

 * "Business critical outage" Because customers are reporting that they can not access mobile baking,